Robert Shuler - Research Interests, Publications, Papers

 - A Fresh Spin on Newton's Bucket - (Published in Physics Education, short illustrated article suitable for high school or first semester physics students) An introduction to physics seems incomplete without the thought experiment known as Newton's Bucket.
 Doing so also introduces the famous historical critique of Newton by Mach, which inspired Einstein and spawned modern theories of gravity and the cosmos.
 The critique often fascinates and inspires students.
 But Mach's concept is not expressed in a simple algebraic way, which the students can analyze as easily as Newton's concepts.
 Recently that gap has been filled, and gives results which may have surprised Mach, and certainly will teach students how to think clearly about relative motion.

-- On dynamics in a quasi-measurement field - (Journal of Modern Physics Jan 2013 Vol. 4 No. 1) (needs updating for curved space-time) - A general theory of inertia tends to be circular because momentum and therefore inertia are taken as assumptions in quantum field theories.
+- On dynamics in a quasi-measurement field (Journal of Modern Physics Jan 2013 Vol. 4 No. 1) (needs updating for curved space-time) - A general theory of inertia tends to be circular because momentum and therefore inertia are taken as assumptions in quantum field theories.
 In this paper we explore instead using position uncertainty to infer inertia with mediation by quasi-measurement interactions.
 This method avoids attachment to the reference frame of the source masses and is thus completely relativistic, overcoming a conflict between historical theories of inertia and relativity.
 We investigate what laws of motion result, and whether natural explanations for equivalence and dark energy emerge.

 Tutorials & Working Papers: